Poster: BioDiversityDay 2017

 - How do you translate Biodiversity Day in other languages?

 For links to future live Periscope and YouTube videos, please check out the Twitter feed: https://twitter.com/ronmader

 Biodiversity on Planeta.com

 Planeta.com features collaboratively edited features about biodiversity, parks and wildlife around the world.
 Some ask how to integrate biodiversity into tourism.
 Others ask how to protect biodiversity from tourism!
-We explore the connections on the living planet.
-Comments and suggestions are welcome on individual features.
-Wiki editors are encouraged to add relevant links, current headlines and upcoming events.
+We explore the connections on our living planet.

 2017: Biodiversity, Travel and Tourism

 Connected to the observance of 2017 as the International Year of Sustainable Tourism for Development, this year’s Biodiversity Day spotlights travel and tourism.

 According to the Convention on Biological Diversity: “Biodiversity, at the level of species and ecosystems, provides an important foundation for many aspects of tourism.
 Recognition of the great importance to tourism economies of attractive landscapes and a rich biodiversity underpins the political and economic case for biodiversity conservation.
 Many issues addressed under the Convention on Biological Diversity directly affect the tourism sector.
 A well-managed tourist sector can contribute significantly to reducing threats to, and maintain or increase, key wildlife populations and biodiversity values through tourism revenue.

 Overlap with #IY2017

 1) We’d like to learn about tourism and development